M4ss1ck/cloudcannon-astro-app/src/content/pages/new-page.md

   open_graph_type:
   no_index: false
 content_blocks:
-  - _bookshop_name: about/hero
+  - _bookshop_name: test
-    title: New page
+    title: Title here
-    description: This is the new page's description
+    subtitle: And this is the subtitle
-    hero_images: []
-    button:
-      text: Try This Free
-      link: /signup
 ---